JSB-0/RNN_4375/README.md

 ### Overview
 This project aimed to predict Apple stock prices using recurrent neural networks (RNNs).
 There are two main implementations:

-1. Custom RNN: Manually implemented with NumPy for linear algebra operations used in methods such as forward_pass, backpropagation, and training the model.
+1. **Custom RNN**: Manually implemented with NumPy for linear algebra operations used in methods such as forward_pass, backpropagation, and training the model.

-2. Keras RNN: Leveraging the Keras library, this implementation uses a high-level interface for building neural networks.
+2. **Keras RNN**: Leveraging the Keras library, this implementation uses a high-level interface for building neural networks.
 Here, a similar recurrent neural network architecture to the Custom RNN was constructed for comparison purposes.

 ### Technologies
 - Python 3.10